dcarapic/op.notes/README.md

 You can filter the the messages by entering the text inside a textbox located next to the magnifier icon.

 ## Code quality
-Disclaimer: The application was created out of my immediate need and I am not a WPF programmer so please DON'T LOOK AT THE CODE!
+Disclaimer: The application was created out of my immediate need so please DON'T LOOK AT THE CODE!
 Seriously the code can be better but I did not have enough time.
 I will probably refactor most of it in future.
-Do not use the code to learn WPF as it is not written in WPF 'spirit'.